 You can create a resource file by running the srvbuild utility.
-A new file containing the values you specified for the Adaptive Server or Backup Server is written to:
+A new file containing the values you specified for the Adaptive or Backup servers is written to:

-\$SYBASE/\$SYBASE_ASE/init/logs/srvbuildMMDD.VVV-servername.rs.
+\$SYBASE\\$SYBASE ASE\init\logs\srvbuildMMDD.VVV-servername.rs.

 Edit these files to specify the attributes for the servers you want to create.